mjschipper/wazaair_lavadapter/README.md

 - After getting a correct fit i started using Blender to add a Lavalier Microphone clip to hold the mics.
 Then exported to STL for printing.

 **WIP:**
+-   Test Magnet hold for both sides of insert.
 -   I need to mirror a copy of one insert to allow for a left/right pair.
 -   Test comfort of having two inserts.